General Surgery Residency

 General Surgery Program

-The General Surgery Residency at the University of Virginia (UVA) offers a five-year program filled with rigorous clinical experience, protected research time, structured curriculum and individual attention from faculty.
+The General Surgery Residency at the University of Virginia (UVA) offers a five-year program filled with rigorous clinical experience, protected research time, structured curriculum, and individual attention from faculty.

 Patient Care

-As a resident, you will learn pre- and post-operative patient care with a focus on critical care, develop surgical technical skills and, most importantly, acquire pre-, intra-, and post-operative decision-making skills.
+As a resident, you will learn pre- and post-operative patient care with a focus on critical care, develop surgical technical skills, and most importantly, acquire pre-, intra-, and post-operative decision-making skills.

 Teaching Excellence

-Within the program, we have cultivated a a culture and an expectation that our residents seek opportunities to educate others.
+Within the program, we have cultivated a culture and an expectation that our residents seek opportunities to educate others.
 This is modeled by our faculty, who have won a disproportionate percentage of the teaching awards available at UVA.

 Charles M Friel, MD